Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Acknowledgments

 \section{Acknowledgments}

-AM acknowledges discussions with B. M. Rodr\'{\i}guez-Lara and M. Znojil in different stages of this work.
+AM acknowledges discussions with A. M. Ishkhanyan, B. M. Rodr\'{\i}guez-Lara, and M. Znojil in different stages of this work.
 The work of AEM was supported by the Australian Research Council and UNSW Scientia Fellowship.